PaDPaF: Partial Disentanglement with Partially-Federated GANs: Related Work

+Splitting parameters is one way of personalizing FL methods.
+Another well-known approach is Ditto~\citep{li2021ditto}, which trains a local model with a proximal term that regularizes its distance to a global model trained with FedAvg (without the regularizer).
+Similarly, FedProx~\citep{Li2018FedProx} adds the proximal regularization in the global objective without maintaining a local state.
+Other approaches work by clustering similar clients \citep{larochelle2020efficient,werner2023provably} or assuming a mixture of distributions \citep{marfoq2021federated, wu2023personalized}, which can be relevant to our framework when many clients share the same style.

-Regarding the privacy of federated GANs, \cite{Augenstein2020GenModelsEffectiveML} considers a setup where the generator can be on the server as it only needs the gradient from the discriminator on the generated data.
+Regarding the privacy of federated GANs, \citep{Augenstein2020GenModelsEffectiveML} considers a setup where the generator can be on the server as it only needs the gradient from the discriminator on the generated data.
 However, they are mainly concerned with resolving the issue of debugging ML models on devices with non-inspectable data using GANs, which is a different goal from ours.
-Though, they mention that the generator can be completely deployed on the server, but the discriminator needs direct access to data.
-Indeed, the discriminator is the part with privacy concerns, which we will discuss.
+Though they mention that the generator can be deployed entirely on the server, the discriminator still needs direct access to data.

 Combining GANs with contrastive learning has also been explored before.
-ContraGAN \cite{kang2020contragan} is a conditional GAN model that uses a conditional contrastive loss.
+ContraGAN \citep{kang2020contragan} is a conditional GAN model that uses a conditional contrastive loss.
 Our model is not necessarily conditional, and we use a contrastive loss as a regularizer and train GANs regularly.
-Another work \cite{yu2021dual} trains GANs with attention and a contrastive objective instead of the regular GAN objective, which is again different from our implementation.
-Perhaps the most relevant is ContraD \cite{jeong2021training}, which is a contrastive discriminator that learns a representation, from which parts are fed to different projections for calculating a GAN objective and a contrastive objective.
+Another work \citep{yu2021dual} trains GANs with attention and a contrastive objective instead of the regular GAN objective, which is again different from our implementation.
+Perhaps the most relevant is ContraD \citep{jeong2021training}, a contrastive discriminator that learns a representation from which parts are fed to different projections for calculating a GAN objective and a contrastive objective.
 Our work differs in many details, where the main similarity to prior work is the usage of contrastive learning on a discriminator representation.